 PIAT collaborates with the following agencies to assist individuals and families obtain the assistive technology they need.

-The Pennsylvania Assistive Technology Foundation (PATF)—www.patf.us is a non-profit organization that offers low-interest cash loans with extended repayment terms.
-For loans greater than $1,000, the interest rate is currently 3.75%, subject to change.
-For AT that is less than $1,000, loans are offered at 0% interest with reasonable repayments amounts and periods; and low-income individuals may be eligible for a grant for part of the cost.
+The Pennsylvania Assistive Technology Foundation (PATF)—www.patf.us is a statewide non-profit organization that offers 0% interest and low-interest cash loans with extended repayment terms.
+For loans greater than $1,500, the interest rate is currently 3.75%, subject to change.
+For AT that is less than $1,500, loans are offered at 0% interest with reasonable repayments amounts and periods; and low-income individuals may be eligible for a grant for part of the cost.
 PATF also provides information about other potential funding sources and free consumer credit counseling.
+PIAT provides partial funding to PATF to support loan guarantees.
 For more information about PATF and its programs contact: